Spreading better cardiac care for Aboriginal and Torres Strait Islander people

 Summary

-This Better Cardiac Care model will comprise a multidisciplinary team (Clinical Nurse Consultant, Indigenous Health Worker and Pharmacist) to support Aboriginal and Torres Strait Islander people with heart disease navigating the health system and transition between acute and community settings.
-They will work across services, sectors and geographical boundaries and provide advocacy, education, counselling, coordination, discharge planning and transitional support.
+The Better Cardiac Care model consists of a multidisciplinary team—including a Clinical Nurse Consultant, Indigenous Health Worker, and Pharmacist—to support Aboriginal and Torres Strait Islander people with heart disease as they navigate the health system and transition between acute and community settings.
+This team works across services, sectors, and geographical boundaries, providing advocacy, education, counselling, care coordination, discharge planning, and transitional support.

 Key dates